ARMmbed/mbed-os-5-docs/docs/porting/psa/testing_psa_service_compliance.md

 By default, the PSA compliance tests run using the default Mbed OS cryptography configuration.
 (You can find the configuration at `features/mbedtls/inc/mbedtls/config.h` in the Mbed OS directory).
 When you use the default configuration, only tests supported by the configuration run.

-You can override the default Mbed OS cryptography configuration using an `mbed_app.json` file or by supplying your custom configuration file directly using a command-line compilation flag.
+You can override the default Mbed OS cryptography configuration using an `mbed_app.json` file, or by passing the `MBEDTLS_USER_CONFIG_FILE=<path to your custom configuration file>` flag in the compilation command.

 For an example of how to use an `mbed_app.json` file to override the default cryptography configuration, please see the [mbed-os-psa-compliance-tests-example repository](https://github.com/ARMmbed/mbed-os-psa-compliance-tests-example).

 ### Sample test output